amy-tabb/tabb-level-set-segmentation/README.md

 # Datasets, input, output, and run parameters

-INPUT FORMAT -- DATASETS ARE POSTED AT THE National Agriculture Library's Ag Data Commons, DOI is TODO **********

-Access the datasets via link here: TODO ****
+Datasets are posted at Zenodo, [http://doi.org/10.5281/zenodo.3333709](http://doi.org/10.5281/zenodo.3333709)

 It is assumed that the dataset is in the form of a directory of 2D image slices.
-Code to convert an existing dataset of 2D images to a different orientation is included, and will be discussed in section ***TODO****.
+Code to convert an existing dataset of 2D images to a different orientation is included, and will be discussed in section [Parameters -- for preprocessing](#parameters-for-preprocessing).

 ## Root segmentation